carlosandfound/Robot-Game-Simulator/Lab_02_Feedback.md

 + Pass: Check that file/directory "duck" does not exist.

-+ Fail: Check that no files with extension ".o" exist in directory "."
++ Pass: Check that no files with extension ".o" exist in directory "."

- "DecoyDuck.o" found
++ Fail: Script Error: Failed in adding file to repo for testing

++ Skip: Adding file /Users/amylarson/Documents/__CodingandGit/CourseRepos/__3081F17/_scripts/grading-scripts/main2.cpp to repo.

+  This test was not run because of an earlier failing test.

++ Skip: Check that make succeeds on the specified target when invoked from the specified directory.

+  This test was not run because of an earlier failing test.

++ Skip: Removing makefile file from repo.

+  This test was not run because of an earlier failing test.

++ Skip: Removing main2.cpp file from repo.

+  This test was not run because of an earlier failing test.